jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (4) The manner of proving a conviction authorised by this section is in addition to any other manner of proving the conviction authorised by law.
 (5) The Governor-General may, by Order in Council, declare that certificates purporting to be made by specified persons or classes of persons in any country other than New Zealand, Australia, United Kingdom, or Canada in respect of convictions for offences committed in that country and to the same effect as certificates under subsection (1) are evidence as if they had been made under subsection (1).
-(6) In this section, fingerprint examiner means a fingerprint examiner who is— (a) a member or employee of the police; or
+(6) In this section, fingerprint examiner means a fingerprint examiner who is— (a) a constable or employee of the Police; or
-  (b) a member or employee of a police force in the United Kingdom; or (c) a member or employee of a police force of Australia or the police force of a State or territory of Australia; or (d) a member or employee of a police force of Canada or the police force of a Province or territory of Canada.
+  (b) a member or employee of a police force in the United Kingdom; or (c) a member or employee of a police force of Australia or the Police force of a State or territory of Australia; or (d) a member or employee of a police force of Canada or the Police force of a Province or territory of Canada.
-(7) Subpart 1 of Part 2 (which relates to hearsay evidence) and Subpart 2 of Part 2 (which relates to opinion and expert evidence) do not apply to evidence offered under this section.
+(7) Subpart 1 of Part 2 (which relates to hearsay evidence) and subpart 2 of Part 2 (which relates to opinion and expert evidence) do not apply to evidence offered under this section.

 ### 141 New Zealand and foreign official documents
-(1) Subsection (2) applies to a document that purports— (a) to have been printed in the Gazette ; or
+(1) Subsection (2) applies to a document that purports— (a) to have been printed in the Gazette; or
   (b) to have been printed or published by authority of the New Zealand Government; or (c) to have been printed or published by the Government Printer; or (d) to have been printed or published by order of or under the authority of the House of Representatives.